bioe131/lab1/README.md

 ### Setup a GitHub personal access token

 To access (clone, pull, push to) repositories via the command line on DataHub, you will need a GitHub personal access token to authenticate yourself (using your github account name/email).
 The instructions to do so are [here](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+Please ensure that the repo scope (and all items in "repo") are selected.
 Keep this token safe and treat it like a password.
 Note that it is only used to authenticate when using the command line interface.
 You will still use your normal GitHub username/password to access the GitHub website.

 ## :octocat: Git and GitHub